-In this article, we would like to discuss the problem of “secrecy” of the Forex market and get the message across to some traders who cannot understand it.
+In this article, we would like to discuss the problem of “secrecy” of the Forex market and help some traders understand certain things they don't seem to grasp.

 How does the Forex market differ from other stock exchanges, for example, the New York Stock Exchange (NYSE)?

 The difference is that the latter has a certain central server where all orders are processed and the process of pricing itself takes place.

 Traders have access to such exchange information as the number and volumes of trades and also data on all pending orders.
 In other words, everything that happens on the stock market is displayed in the terminal of a trader.